HiramKarim/TikTokClone/README.md

 # TikTokClone
-This is a tiktok clone using swift / clean arch / solid
+This is a tiktok clone app built in swift

+## FEATURES
+- Feed
+- Explore
+- Posting Videos
+- Notifications
+- Profile